exhuma/python-course-basic/index.rst

 .. code-block:: bash

-    $ vim ingredients.txt       # Create a simpe file
+    $ vim document.txt       # Create a simpe file
     $ git status             # What does git see?
-    $ git add ingredients.txt   # Stage the file for commit
+    $ git add document.txt   # Stage the file for commit
     $ git status             # How is the status now?
     $ git commit             # Finalize the commit
     $ git status             # How is the status now?
     $ git log                # Show the history.

 .. nextslide::
     :increment: